luciusmagn/lambdas-and-logos/book.typ

 explicitly specifying the exact sequence of operations.
 This approach directly reflects the Von Neumann architecture of most computers, where instructions execute sequentially and operate on memory.

+Early languages like FORTRAN (1957), ALGOL (1958),#footnote[
+    Algol is a bit of a forgotten hero among the programming languages.
+If you look at it, you will see that on some level, it feels surprisingly modern.
+It has been extremely influential academically, and if you trace the major influences of mainstream programming languages a couple generations back, you will inevitably arrive at Algol.
+Algol even transcended its imperative bubble and became one of the inspirations for Scheme, which is a Lisp.
-Early languages like FORTRAN (1957), ALGOL (1958), and COBOL (1959) were primarily imperative.
+] and COBOL (1959) were primarily imperative.
 They provided abstractions above assembly language but still required thinking in terms of sequential operations and state changes.
 Here's a simple example in FORTRAN: